iYadavVaibhav/stem/docs/2-Data-Engineering/data-solutions.md

 _Here are all the "conceptual" notes related to data soulutions, archirecture and engineering.
 It can have links to practical notes._

+**Data engineering** is the development, operation, and maintenance of data infrastructure, either on-premises or in the cloud (or hybrid or multi-cloud), comprising databases and pipelines to extract, transform, and load data.

+**Data engineers** need to be knowledgeable in many areas – programming, operations, data modeling, databases, and operating systems.
+The **breadth** of the field is part of what makes it fun, exciting, and challenging.

 ## Data Strategy

 To meet medium or long term business objectives, many aspect of organisation need to work in harmony - all in same direction. **Data Strategy** underpins business strategy and sets agenda for IT delivery **roadmap**.
 Basically, it defines where and how data supports orgs critical business process.
 It includes **data challenges** and **unlocks opportunities** by using right strategy and solution in place, thus achieve the business objectives.
 Eg, if all tables have key to trace back?; all row have identifier; data is being captured; data can be tied up at all hierarchies and dimensions.

 **Steps to build a Data Strategy**

-- understand the business objectives.
+- understand the **business objectives**.
 Eg, how often are email responded. why the money is going?
 - assess how data is stored and consumed in org.
-- understand current data challenges.
+- understand current **data challenges**.
 Eg, not being captured. isolated availability with no link up or down. non traceble data. stale data. not connected to pipeline or lake.
   - how can you collect data, apply data
 - work with business to define optimum target state to meet business objectives, incorporating
   - data architecture and engineering
   - data management and operating model
   - data analytics, reporting and visualization - or business intelligence
-- build a road map for data journey, define actionable data strategy.
+- **build a road map** for data journey, define actionable **data strategy**.

 ```mermaid
 flowchart LR